cognitivetech/ollama-ebook-summary/README.md

 ## Overview

-1. I began by just asking questions to book chapters, using the UX.
+1. I began by just asking questions to book chapters, using the [PrivateGPT](https://docs.privategpt.dev/overview) UI.
 Then tried pre-selecting text for summarization.
 This was the inspiration for Round 1 rankings, in which summarization was the clear winner.

 2. Next I wanted to find which models would do the best with this task, which led to Round 2 rankings, where [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) was the clear winner.

-3. Then I wanted to get the best results from this model by ranking prompt styles, and writing the code to get the exact prompt style expected.
+3. Then I wanted to get the best results from this model by ranking prompt styles, and writing code to get the exact prompt style expected.

 4. After that, of course, I had to test out various system prompts to see which would perform the best.